Unwritten rules for weddings: what to wear?

 For the classic wedding that the host couple will have spent several months planning, it’s nice for wedding guests to show that they’ve made an effort and have been looking forward to celebrating them and their big day.
 But how do you go about finding just the right plus-size dress for a wedding?
 Can you wear a black dress to a wedding?
 What does a red dress at a wedding mean?
 We can help you answer these questions.

 The general rule of thumb is that as a guest, you shouldn’t try to divert the attention from the wedding couple.
 Your outfit should be festive, but there are also unwritten rules as to which colours you shouldn’t wear.
 It can also be helpful to think about the time of year or how long the celebrations will last so that you can find an outfit that’s comfortable to wear throughout the day.

 Consider your choice of colours

 Let’s take a closer look at some traditions regarding colours so you can avoid buying a dress that can’t be worn to the upcoming nuptials.
 Not all bridal couples care about these traditions, so it’s a good idea to ask the couple if you’re in doubt about what you can wear.

-Most of us know the unwritten rule surrounding the colour white – and it’s very simple: the colour white is reserved for the bride, and as a female guest, you should avoid wearing an outfit in shades of white.
-In order to have the bride feel special, she’s the only one allowed to wear white that day.
+The short answer is: no. The unwritten rule about the colour white is quite simple; the white dress is reserved for the bride, and as a female guest you should avoid an outfit in white altogether.
+To make the bride feel special, only she can wear white on her wedding day.

-A little black dress is not for a wedding.
-In such a context, black is associated with sadness, which is the opposite of the feeling a wedding should exude.
-If you decide to wear black anyway, such as on a skirt, you can combine it with a top in another colour, or vice versa – as long as you don’t wear all black.
+Black is no-go for a wedding.
+In a wedding context, black is associated with sadness, which is the opposite of the feeling a wedding should evoke.
+If you do choose to wear the classic colour on a skirt, for example, you should combine it with a top in a different colour or vice versa - as long as you don't wear all black.

 Avoid attracting attention